FAQ’s

 By Car

-If you’re planning on renting a car, make sure to enroll your cell phone coverage in International Roaming.
-Most rentals now have Android Auto and some in addition have Apple Car Play.
-Both will allow you access to online mapping tools like Google Maps which you’ll find critical if you’ve never driven through Paris.
+If you’re planning on renting a car, make sure to enroll your cell phone for International roaming coverage.
+Most rental cars have Android Auto and some also have Apple Car Play.
+Both will allow you access to online mapping tools like Google Maps or Apple Maps which you’ll find critical if you’ve never driven in France before or from a Paris airport.
 More on technology tips below.

 From ORY to our village, average driving time is 2h19min